ooper-shlab/RosyWriter2.1-Swift/README.md

 ### Build

-iOS 8.3 SDK and Xcode 6.3 beta2 or later
+iOS 8.3 SDK and Xcode 6.3